Loway/QueueMetricsHowTos/AgentPage_WebRTC_FreePBX.md

 * Click on the top left menu and show the Agent Logon panel.
 * Click on the "queue 300" item you can find under Available Queues, then click on the ">" button to start a log-in procedure.
 In a few seconds the bullet icon located on the right side top menu should mark green.
 You're now logged into the queue 300.
-* By mean of an external phone you previously registered with SIP credential defined in the step 7, place a call to the internal extension 300.
+* By mean of an external phone you previously registered with SIP credential defined in the step 7 (please note chan_sip is running on port 5061), place a call to the internal extension 300.

 The agent softphone pops up and starts ringing.
 You can answer by clicking on the red flashing icon on this panel.

 NOTE: Chrome asks for a confirmation on sharing microphone and speakers each time a new call flows in.
 This could be avoided by setting up QueueMetrics to be served through HTTPS instead of HTTP.
 Please refer to the QueueMetrics Advanced Configuration Manual located at http://manuals.loway.ch/QM_AdvancedConfig-chunked

-NOTE: In our lab tests we were not able to have a running environment.
-Each call answered by the softphone produced the following log in Asterisk:

-	DEBUG[16123][C-00000004]: sip/sdp_crypto.c:310 sdp_crypto_offer: Crypto line: a=crypto:1 AES_CM_128_HMAC_SHA1_80 inline:3iRWf+39pe3Wgnu5seFancPhO89Y5+G1cVGT5Smc

-We are looking for a solution on that.